2017 Hawai‘i Private School Guide

-“We call it a ‘wait-pool.’
+Reality: “We call it a wait-pool.
 We do not rank,” says Ella Browning, director of admissions at Mid-Pacific Institute.
-In almost all cases, this is a wait-pool of qualified and diverse students applying to a competitive and space-limited school.
+In almost all cases, this is a “wait-pool” of qualified and diverse students applying to what is essentially a competitive and space-limited school.
 “When a space opens, we look at building a learning community at every level.
 We ask, ‘Who in this pool would complement or add to this community that we’re creating?’”
 Rather than using a ranked list, schools focus on individuals’ qualities and characteristics.
 “We do literally look at everybody again,” says Browning.

-Independent K–12 schools tend to admit the majority of their graduating classes long after kindergarten.
-For example, Kamehameha Schools may be Hawai‘i’s largest independent school, graduating 714 seniors annually, but it starts with a class of around 160 kindergarten students, meaning the vast majority of students are admitted in other grade levels.
-There are “multiple entry points and, each time a student applies, it is a ‘fresh start,’” meaning that previous test scores and interviews are not considered, says Fernandez, of Kamehameha Schools.
+Reality: Independent K-12 schools tend to admit the majority of their graduating classes long after kindergarten.
+For example, Kamehameha Schools may be Hawai‘i’s largest independent school, graduating 714 seniors annually, but it starts with a class of around only 160 kindergarten students, meaning the vast majority of students are admitted in other grade levels.
+There are “multiple entry points and, each time a student applies, it is a ‘fresh start,’” meaning that previous test scores and interviews are not considered, says Fernandez.

-Submitting the application right before the deadline means my child's assessment or group session will be scheduled later, giving her or him a developmental advantage over younger kids who were tested earlier.
+Myth: Submitting my child’s application right before the deadline means their assessment or group session will be scheduled later, giving them a developmental advantage over younger kids who were tested earlier.